Chinese Car Brands

 Yuejin Logo

 Yuejin Motor Group is one of the largest automobile enterprises in the PRC.
 In the past, it was called Nanjing Auto Works.
-It is the parent company of Nanjing Fiat, Nanjing Iveco, and Nanjing Yuejin – the main production bases of the corporation.
-They produce tens of thousands of vehicles per year.
-Their products are known under various brands both at home and abroad.
+It is the parent company of Nanjing Fiat, Nanjing Iveco, and Nanjing Yuejin, the corporation’s main production bases.
+The group produces thousands of vehicles annually and is known under various brands at home and abroad.

 Yema